Hey there, I’m Lesley. Welcome to the latest issue of Failing Forward — A weekly newsletter where I share my experiences as a bootstrapped co-founder.

-Why I’m bullish on bootstrapped CMSes, note-taking apps and project management tools.
+Why I’m bullish on bootstrapped CMSes, note-taking apps and project management tools anyway.

 0. There’s a limit to what you can build as a bootstrapper.
-These product are viable.
+These products are viable.

 I don’t want to dwell here, but there are some things you just can’t build by bootstrapping.
 And you have to be realistic about this.

 For example, you probably can’t build an app like Uber.
 And, as Derrick Reimer found out, you can’t build a Slack competitor either.

 Ambition is great for VC-funded startups.
 Ironically, too much ambition hurts bootstrappers.